AlokaSeneviratne/Smart_Home_Environment_Management/README.md

 # Smart_Home_Environment_Management
-Create an IOT system based on a MQTT server for environment management in a smark home
+Create an IoT system based on an MQTT server for environment management in a smart home